Probiotics and Ulcerative Colitis: What Should You Know?

 What are probiotics?

-Probiotics are actual bacteria, which are shown to promote health.
+Probiotics are bacteria.
+They’ve been shown to promote health.
 They are made from food sources, usually cultured milk, and come in the form of pills, capsules, and dissolvable powders.
 Some bacteria are genetically engineered to have properties that positively influence the inflammatory response in the gut.
-This has been found to improve treatment of gastrointestinal inflammatory disorders, such as UC and Crohn’s disease (CD).
+This has been found to improve treatment of gastrointestinal inflammatory disorders, such as ulcerative colitis (UC) and Crohn’s disease (CD).

 Do they have any benefit to the gut?
 How?